lisp-mirror/eql5-android/examples/REPL/README.md

 ### Tips

-On first startup, if you don't see a horizontal line (dividing input and output), you may need to press the `Clear` button first; then tap in the input field above, to show the virtual keyboard.
+On first startup, if some resizing went wrong (caused by the virtual keyboard), try to tap on the `Clear` button first; then tap in the input field above; this should display the virtual keyboard, and resize all the fields accordingly.

 If the output window has too much contents (thousands of lines, may happen accidentally), and is becoming slow, remember that you're using the same Lisp